 2024-10-23

-Our latest research article was just published in GMS Hygiene and Infection Control, October 23, 2024.
+Our latest research article was just published in GMS Hygiene and Infection Control (published by the German Society of General and Hospital Hygiene), October 23, 2024.

 Clinical burden of community-associated infections caused by multidrug-resistant Pseudomonas aeruginosa: a propensity-matched longitudinal cohort study in Southern China